cbaggers/cbaggers.github.com/_posts/2019-06-01-talespire-dev-log-109.md

 Heya folks, @Baggers here again,

-I didn't write a log last night as what I thought was a quick nap on the sofa turned into sedation usually reserved for surgery.
+I didn't write a log last night as what I thought was a quick nap on the sofa turned into the kind of sedation usually reserved for surgery.

 On Friday I wrapped up the experiments I was doing with resource loading in Unity.
 I was able to load the icons and index of assets at startup which significantly dropped the pause at first campaign load.
 The branch i was doing the experiments on is rather a mess so I'll need to clean that up but it looks promising.